nikita9352/linkedinscrape-filter/README.md

 ONLY FOR EDUCATIONAL PURPOSES!!!
 Use Linkedin API to get data from linkedin

-This repository includes Linkedin Scraping and Filtering with selenium and streamlit For search the job, enter job title and location
+This repository includes Linkedin Scraping and Filtering with selenium and streamlit

+For search the job, enter job title and location then you will see the results
 ![image](https://user-images.githubusercontent.com/33352899/165777544-4b2c2ef2-d460-4fca-b6d3-c8324191e108.png)
 attributes that I scrape and as a filters are: